bkuslitskiy/Compare-TV-Shows-V4/memory-bank/progress.md

 - 4/15/2025: Added pagination for search results with caching
 - 4/15/2025: Optimized comparison algorithm with memoization and batch processing
 - 4/15/2025: Improved role grouping algorithm for large datasets
+- 4/15/2025: Fixed caching implementation issue in tmdb.js where cache was not being properly populated
+- 4/15/2025: Updated error handling for API timeouts and failures